 As the agent at the beginning of this diabolical coverage said: “What made these murders stand out was the complexity of them.”

 All the investigation had to go by is circumstantial DNA evidence, a few forensic strands from a period where that whole branch was getting its wings, and a few similarities that don’t help out; the proverbial needle in the haystack.
-You can’t exactly finger a suspect and come up with a viable culprit on car displacement and fascination with couples.
+You can’t exactly finger a suspect and develop a viable culprit on car displacement and fascination with couples.

 Fred Atwell: Fred Atwell is the former deputy sheriff that was active during the investigation in 1986.
-Fred was considered something of a hero when he uncovered a slew of photographs that had been leaked from the FBI’s office in Norfolk.
-He became a well-known whistleblower and thanks to his action the FBI was put under the proverbial microscope.
-Since then, 62-year-old Fred had numerous encounters with the law, including a charge for larceny; 100 dollars.
+Fred was considered something of a hero when he uncovered a slew of photographs leaked from the FBI’s office in Norfolk.
+He became a well-known whistleblower, and thanks to his action, the FBI was put under the proverbial microscope.
+Since then, 62-year-old Fred had numerous encounters with the law, including a larceny charge; 100 dollars.
 Fred was always vocal about the case to the point that he had strong opinions on who the killer was.
-To the FBI, he was a suspect, to the family of the victims he was a patsy.
-Fred died in 2018 and whatever secrets he had died with him.
+To the FBI, he was a suspect; to the victims’ family, he was a patsy.
+Fred died in 2018, and whatever secrets he had died with him.

 The 3 Killers:

 Steve Spingola, former Milwaukee homicide detective, investigated the murders on behalf of the families.
 His investigation came to the startling conclusion that the murders were committed by multiple assailants and aren’t tied together.
 Thomas and Dowski’s were a hate crime motivated by the couple’s lesbian relationship.
 Williams and Winans were also a hate crime, no doubt perpetrated by the same killer.
 Lauer and Phelps might have been a settlement of scores and was carried out by a professional, while Knobling and Edward were murdered following a robbery.
 In Spingola’s eyes, there was no serial killer.